nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/STL/Containers/Container_adaptors/queue/README.md

 ## Template parameters

 T-The type of the stored elements.
 The behavior is undefined if T is not the same type as Container::value_type.
-Container	-	The type of the underlying container to use to store the elements.
+Container- The type of the underlying container to use to store the elements.
 The container must satisfy the requirements of SequenceContainer.
 Additionally, it must provide the following functions with the usual semantics:

 - back(), e.g., std::deque::back(),
 - front(), e.g. std::list::front(),